 Sim cards are cheap and readily available in Kyrgyzstan.
 On every entry point, being it the airport or land borders, there are people who will give you a sim card for free.

 For the best service head over to one of the major brand offices in the nearest town and register with your passport.
-We have used Oi and Vodafone.
+We have used Oi, Vodafone and Beeline.
 They will have affordable monthly or weekly plans with sufficient data to still your internet hunger.

 For the most up to date information about a countries cell service it is wise to ask other travelers who have been in the region or find it on this website.